axiomabsolute/cs410-information-retrieval/README.md

 3. Show general information about the stored data
 4. Query for a piece by providing an example via MusicXML or in tinynotation
 5. Show a piece as MusicXML
+6. Output the midi version of a piece
-5. Evaluate the system by randomly selecting sections from the music21 corpus and probabilistically introducing various types of errors
+7. Evaluate the system by randomly selecting sections from the music21 corpus and probabilistically introducing various types of errors

 ## Methods

 ## Architecture

 At a fundamental level, FIRMS operates primarily on the concept of *stemming*.
 Each piece is broken into a number of small sections called *snippets*.
-These snippets are passed through several stemmers, each of which produces one or more *stems* capturing a particular dimension of the snippet, for example the pitches, rhythms, or contour of the snippet.
+These snippets are passed through several stemmers, each of which produces one or more *stems* capturing a particular dimension of the snippet.
+For example, a stem may capture the pitches, rhythms, or contour of notes within snippet.
 These stems are persisted in an index for efficient lookup.

 When a user enters a query, the query is passed through the same process, first breaking it up into snippets, then passing each snippet through the same stemmers.
 The resulting stems are looked up in the pre-constructed index, returning a list of locations within each piece that match the given snippet.
 From there, the results may be aggregated using one of several scoring mechanisms.

-### Implementation

-This particular implementation uses a local SQLite database to store the pre-computed snippets, stems, and other information.
+This particular implementation uses a local SQLite database to store the pre-computed snippets, stems, and other information as a flat-file relational structure.
+Each stemmer type is an instance of the abstract `FirmIndex` class, which hides the details of the storage mechanism used.

 ### Scaling and Improvements